Frequently Asked Questions

 Giclee prints are made from very high resolution digital files and then printed with special printers using millions of droplets of water, printed on archival papers.
 The first print should look like the 100th print.

-Giclees are guaranteed not to fade for 50-100 years if cared for properly (kept out of the sun).
+Prints made with the pigment-based inks and archival papers I use are expected to retain their brilliance for upwards of 200 years if cared for properly (kept out of the sun).
 Watercolors particularly present well as giclees because of their vibrant colors.
 I absolutely could not tell the prints from the originals of my own work except that I know the size of the original paintings.
 It’s very exciting technology and allows people to have gorgeous art for a fraction of the cost.
+They are also a great way for people to start their art collection.

-What is a the difference between limited edition prints and an open edition print?
+What is the difference between limited and open edition prints?

 The only difference is the number of prints made.
 Both limited and open editions look the same, are signed by the artist, but the quantity available and price is different.
 All of my prints are open editions right now because I want to keep them affordable.
 Everyone should be able to have great art in their homes, and prints are an easy way to do that.